History of Pamplona: Castilian-Aragonian invasion

 A period of consolidation followed.
-The Navarrese Courts met in March 1513, when the papal bull Exigit Contumacium of February 18 was presented excommunicating the kings of Navarre, Catherine of Foix and John III of Albret, for supporting Louis XII of France in the war against the Papal States.
+The Navarrese Courts met in March 1513, when the papal bull Exigit Contumacium of 18 February was presented excommunicating the kings of Navarre, Catherine of Foix and John III of Albret, for supporting Louis XII of France in the war against the Papal States.
 At this meeting, the viceroy announced a general pardon to those who abided by the new authority, and in the name of Ferdinand II swore to respect the fueros (forals), uses and customs of the kingdom, on the condition that the war would end.
 Most of the Agramontese nobles were absent from these courts, as were several abbots, representatives of the ecclesiastical power.
-Ferdinand II ratified the oath on June 12, 1513.
-On July 7, 1515, the Kingdom of Navarre was formally annexed to that of Castile at the meeting of the Courts of Castile in Burgos, where no Navarrese representative was present.
+Ferdinand II ratified the oath on 12 June 1513.
+On 7 July 1515 the Kingdom of Navarre was formally annexed to that of Castile at the meeting of the Courts of Castile in Burgos, where no Navarrese representative was present.

 In 1516 there was another attempt to liberate Navarre, this time without French support, but the troops did not reach Pamplona and were stopped in Roncal.
 In 1521, taking advantage of the reduction in military numbers due to the Revolt of the Comuneros, another expedition was organized to recover the kingdom, again with the support of the king of France.
 The expedition was commanded by the French general André de Foix.
 At the same time, a rebellion was prepared, which broke out before the troops arrived.
 The rebellion was successful in Pamplona, where the Castilian troops were besieged in the castle for two or three days.
 Among the besieged troops was the Gipuzkoan captain Íñigo López de Oñaz y Loyola (Ignatius of Loyola, the founder of the Society of Jesus), who was wounded during the bombardment to make the square surrender.
 Among the insurgents were the two brothers of Francis Xavier (Saint Francis Xavier), Miguel and João, sons of the deposed president of the Royal Council, who were to remain in charge of the city.
 The bulk of the Franco-Navarian army headed for Logroño and surrounded it.
 The army of Charles V (I of Spain) recovered by managing to recruit 30,000 soldiers.
-The two armies faced each other in the bloody Battle of Esquiroz (known as de Noáin by the Spanish) on June 30, 1521, in which the outnumbered Navarro-Gascon forces were defeated and lost Pamplona for good.
+The two armies faced each other in the bloody Battle of Esquiroz (known as de Noáin by the Spanish) on 30 June 1521, in which the outnumbered Navarro-Gascon forces were defeated and lost Pamplona for good.